kly001/webapi-challenge-1/README.md

 - [ ] Describe a Resource?

-        A resource is any hardeare or software that is accessible by a computer, network, or another object connected to the computer.
+        A resource is any hardware or software that is accessible by a computer, network, or another object connected to the computer.

 //---------------------------------------------------------------------------------------------------